- When possible, Council will not appoint people currently serving on another governing body to the Planning Commission or Budget Committee.

 Travel Lane County

-Travel Lane County is a non-profit organization that aggressively markets the local area and Lane County as a visitor destination and provides services to conventions, tourists, and members as needed.
+Travel Lane County is a non-profit organization which aggressively markets the local area and Lane County as a visitor destination and provides services to conventions, tourists and members as needed.
 The Travel Lane County Board meets monthly.
-Contact: Allie Camp, 541-726-3700.
+Contact: Allie Camp, 541.726.3700.

 Glenwood Renewal Advisory Committee (GRAC)

-The Glenwood Renewal Advisory Committee provides advice to the Springfield Economic Development Agency Board which operates the Glenwood Urban Renewal Plan to develop and redevelop the infrastructure to support the Glenwood Refinement Plan and other development activities outlined in the Glenwood Urban Renewal Plan adopted on December 6, 2004.
-The Glenwood Renewal Advisory Committee meets monthly or as needed.
-Contact: Allie Camp, 541-726-3700.
+The Glenwood Renewal Advisory Committee provides advice to the Springfield Economic Development Agency Board which operates the Glenwood Urban Renewal Plan to develop and redevelop the infrastructure to support the Glenwood Refinement Plan and other development activity outlined in the Glenwood Urban Renewal Plan adopted December 6, 2004.
+The Glenwood Renewal Advisory Committee meets on a monthly basis or as needed.
+Contact: Allie Camp, 541.726.3700.

 Historic Commission

 The Historic Commission is a statutory commission that reviews and makes recommendations to the Planning Commission, Hearings Officer or Springfield City Council concerning certain quasi-judicial decisions and legislative matters for properties within or potentially within the Historic Overlay District.
-This commission also oversees projects that foster and preserve the community’s heritage.
+This commission also oversees projects which foster and preserve the community’s heritage.
 The commission meets every other month.
-Contact: Tom Sievers, 541-726-2333.
+Contact: Tom Sievers, 541.726.2333.
 Historic Commission general email address: springfieldhistoriccommission@springfield-or.gov.
-For more information about past and current meetings, please go to: Springfield Oregon Speaks!

 History Museum Committee